TimothyHelton/notes/docker/docker.md

 ## Image
 - *Image*: application to be run
 - Default Image: `hub.docker.com`
+- *latest* only means *default* and does not have to actually be the latest version.
+- Create private images on the web interface before uploading.
+By default the image will be public.

 ## Containers
 - *Container*: instance of an image running as a process